 What are the most in-demand communication skills in the workplace?

 According to Gartner, communication leaders are going to focus on:

 - Strategic planning and IC measurement.
 Basically, you can't effectively change/improve your internal comms if you don't measure it or collect feedback from your employees.

 - Content strategy and message management — are the messages shared with employees clear enough, are they the right ones?

 - Employee engagement and alignment with the company's vision.
-If you want to build a successful business, you have to make sure that everyone is on board and understand the company's vision, strategic plan and objectives!
+If you want to build a successful business, you have to make sure that everyone is on board and understands the company's vision, strategic plan, and objectives!

 What's next?
 Schedule a demo to see how Haiilo can boost your communication initiatives 👇